manastalukdar/manastalukdar.github.io/blog/2023/03/18/software-engineering-architecture-decision-records/readme.md

 ## Overview

 Architecture Decision Record (ADR) is a point-in-time log entry of a design and/or architectural decision.
 This is usually the result of a pointed decision / discussion rather than a played-out design review process.
-ADR should also typically only address a specific problem / concern and it should be concise and lightweight as compared to design documents.
+ADR should also typically only address a specific problem / concern and it should be concise and lightweight as compared to a design document.

-There is a certain inter-play between ADR, 𝗥𝗙𝗖 (Request for Comments) and design documents.
+There is a certain inter-play between ADR, RFC (Request for Comments) and design documents.
 Sometimes ADRs are used as feeders for RFCs, but that is not necessary a hard and fast rule.

 We will discuss RFC and design documents in separate posts.
 This post outlines a template for capturing a ADR.